thibaud-rohmer/PhotoShow-deprecated/README.markdown

 *photos/Paris/The_Louvre/image01.jpg*

-**Warning** : You need to have two levels of folders inside the "photos" folder, and your pictures inside this second level, as shown in the example.
+**Warning** : You need to have two levels of folders inside the `photos` folder, and your pictures inside this second level, as shown in the example.

 That's it, PhotoShow displays your images.
 You may drink your glass of whiskey now.